 In contrast, the all-white environment of the Jil Sander showroom was the perfect foil for the Invisible Outlines exhibition by Nendo.
 The Jellyfish Vases of whisper-thin transparent silicon in different shapes were captivating, if not terribly practical.
 But when it looks like art, practicality has no need for inclusion.
 The atmosphere was particularly calm, and as I came early in the day I was lucky enough to experience it without the crowds.

 Another apartment on show in the Brera was The Visit by Arianna Lelli Mami and Chiara Di Pinto from Studiopepe.
 As an exhibition, it tried to explore the ritual of visiting someone.
 I’m not convinced I was attuned to that, but what I did find myself drawn to was the beautiful domestic scenes and scale of the objects.
 It genuinely felt you’d walked into someone’s home – admittedly one that was Instagram ready without the detritus of everyday life – the books being a little too orderly and magazines too tasteful.
 The colour blocking used in the apartment was my absolute favourite of the whole Milan Design Week.

-What I missed out on that I wanted to see was the Foscarini installation by architect Giovanni Maria Filindeu and Spazio Krizia presenting the works of Formafantasma.
-I also missed out on Cos in collaboration with Studio Swine which had a queue so long I decided to try my luck elsewhere and I’ve been kicking myself ever since.
+What I missed during Milan Design Week that I wanted to see, was the Foscarini installation by architect Giovanni Maria Filindeu and Spazio Krizia presenting the works of Formafantasma.
+I also missed out on Cos in collaboration with Studio Swine which had a queue so long I decided to try my luck elsewhere, and I’ve been kicking myself ever since.